As a real estate agent, getting your website to rank on Google’s illustrious first page of results is both complex and simple at the same time.

 We've created a free SEO Checklist for you to download and use to keep track of your optimization efforts - scroll to the bottom of this article to download it right away.

 Remember, there are over 2 million blog articles being published every day around the world.
 This is no accident.

 Producing awesome Blog content is the #1 way to increase your SEO rank.
 PERIOD.
 If you only have time to commit to one SEO related activity, it should be to become a (better) real estate blogger.

 In order to stay ahead of the clutter and make your content stand out, it needs to be better than what’s already available.
 By following the basic steps above (the Top Five Technique), you can produce high-ranking content for your niche without having to publish an article a day.

 You don’t need to create 20 or 30 blog posts a month as long as the two or three that you do create are better than what’s already out there.
-When it comes to blogging, content & resources, quality is far more important than quantity in 2019.
+When it comes to blogging, content & resources, quality is far more important than quantity.

 Use the Top Five Technique every time you’re creating a new resource, page or blog post for your real estate website… and give me a digital high five.

 Chapter 3: How Social Media Helps Search Use social media to drive hordes of traffic to your real estate website